jsreport/jsreport/README.md

 ##Roadmap

-Following we have in mind for the upcoming release 1.0
+~Q2

+ - release the latest 0.13 to https://jsreportonline.net
+ -  jsreport 1.0, see #178

+Ideas for future features...

-- **drag and drop designer**
+- **drag and drop designer #132**
-- electron based studio and client application
+- electron based desktop studio and client application #128
+- rewrite studio implementation from requirejs/backbone to more modern webpack/reactjs
-- new recipes using electron to print pdf
+- recipes for creating Excel/Word documents using template fields
-- sql based template storage
-- multiple scripts per template
-- azure blob storage support
-- tons of new extensions, recipes, engines....
+- export/import extension
+- reach the ability to troubleshoot webkit pdf printing issues directly with their sources

 **Missing a feature?
 Submit a feature request.**